translation-cards/translation-cards/docs/txc.md

 A deck object has:
 - a "source_language" field specifying the name of the source language for the deck
-- a "meta" field with an object containing meta information as described below
-- a "languages" field with an array of objects, each containing information about the cards for one target language, as described below

-### meta Objects

-The "meta" object has:
 - a "label" field, specifying the name of the deck
 - a "publisher" field, specifying the name of the organization or person who produced it
 - optionally, an "id" field, specifying a string that uniquely identifies the deck
 - optionally, a "timestamp" field, specifying the timestamp for the time the deck was created
-- optionally, a "locked" field, specifying "true" or "false", depending on whether the deck should be locked (defaults to false)
+- optionally, a "locked" field, set to either "true" or "false", depending on whether the deck should be locked (defaults to false)
+- a "languages" field with an array of objects, each containing information about the cards for one target language, as described below

 ### language Objects